Jayfeather233/Java_project_Othello/README.md

 This repository is currently private.

-### Task 2: Load and Save a Game (20 pts)
-* Your program should be able to load an existing game from a text file with a predefined format by clicking buttons.
-After loading, all disks should be placed at their positions given in the text file.
-The save file includes at least the current chessboard, the previous moves, and the current side to play (dark or light).

-* Your program should be able to perform error check, e.g., there is no winner yet, any move is invalid, etc.

-* Your program should be able to save the current game into a text file.

 ### Bonus (20/30 pts):
 If your program satisfies all the above basic requirements, you will get 80 points.
 The remaining 20/30 points will be given as bonus.
 You are highly encouraged to go